dvtzoe/zagori-tools/README.md

 ## Wiring into ChatGPT
 - Deploy the server somewhere reachable from ChatGPT (for local testing you can use a tunnelling tool like `cloudflared` or `ngrok`).
 - In the GPT builder, create a new Action and provide the manifest URL (`https://<your-host>/.well-known/ai-plugin.json`).
-- ChatGPT will ingest the OpenAPI schema at `/openapi.json` and can invoke the defined endpoints.
+- ChatGPT submits JSON bodies like `{ "method": "POST", "path": "/v1/pages", "body": { ... } }` and receives the raw Notion response.

 ## Next Steps
-- Add authentication once you deploy beyond local experiments.
+- Add authentication or IP restrictions before exposing the proxy publicly.
-- Expand the utility endpoints with the capabilities your GPT needs.
+- Log or restrict the forwarded methods/paths if you need finer-grained control.
 - Replace placeholder contact/legal URLs in the manifest with your own details.